-Each Governor serves a term of four years and is expected to sit on one or more of the committees: ECM; Finance & Resources; Foundation; Standards and Teaching Schools Alliance.
+Each Governor serves a term of four years and is expected to sit on one or more of the committees: ECM; Finance, Audit and Risk; Foundation; Standards and Teaching Schools Alliance.

 These Committees meet once a term prior to FGB and in turn report back to the Full Governing Body (FGB) which meets at least once a term, twice in the Autumn Term

 The Governors’ task is to set strategy and policy, to ensure that things are running smoothly, to provide support and encouragement and to offer a sympathetic but critical ear.
 To learn more about the role of the Governing Body, please read our ‘Governor Code of Conduct’ below.

 The governors can be contacted through the school office.

 Information about terms of office, previous governors and attendance at meetings can be found in the “Annual Financial Report – Governors’ Report and Audited Accounts”, an external yearly audit on the Reports and Policies page.